nus-cs2103/nus-se-pr-bot/README.md

 The Github access token is to be stored in an environment variable called `GITHUB_TOKEN`.
 You may create a file `.env` in the root folder of this repository to set the environment variables for this bot.

+The tutors' mapping to the tutorial classes are found in the `src/mapping.json` file.

 # Contributing

 ## Reporting a Bug